 The second important hormone released by the adrenal gland is aldosterone.

-Aldosterone plays an important role in regulating sodium and potassium balance in the body.
+Aldosterone plays a vital role in regulating sodium and potassium balance in the body.
 The triggers that result in aldosterone secretion are different than those for cortisol.
 Low blood pressure secondary to decreased blood volume and high blood potassium levels are the primary stimuli of aldosterone release.

-Aldosterone increases the retention of sodium which in turn leads to absorption of water.
+Aldosterone increases sodium retention, which in turn leads to water absorption.
 It also promotes potassium excretion.
 Low aldosterone levels can lead to low blood pressure, decreased blood pH, heart arrhythmias and dehydration.

 Hypoadrenocorticism comes in several forms that relate to which adrenal hormones are deficient.

-This is the most common form of hypoadrenocorticism and occurs due to bilateral adrenal gland destruction resulting in the loss of both glucocorticoids and mineralocorticoids.
+- People sometimes refer to primary hypoadrenocorticism as "typical."
+This is the most common form of hypoadrenocorticism and occurs due to bilateral adrenal gland destruction, resulting in the loss of both glucocorticoids and mineralocorticoids.

-This rare form of hypoadrenocorticism occurs when there is a loss of ACTH secretion from the pituitary.
-These patients are deficient in glucocorticoids so they clinically are similar to primary atypical patients.
+- Secondary hypoadrenocorticism is spontaneous.
+Loss of ACTH secretion from the pituitary causes this rare form of hypoadrenocorticism.
+These patients are deficient in glucocorticoids, so their signs are similar to primary atypical patients.
 However, they will not progress and lose their mineralocorticoid production.

-This type occurs when dogs that have been on steroid therapy for a long time are suddenly taken off their medication.
-Long-term glucocorticoid therapy causes the adrenal glands to shrink so these patients need time for adrenal function to return to normal.
+- Long-term glucocorticoid therapy causes the adrenal glands to shrink, so these patients need time for adrenal function to return to normal.
 Dogs suddenly taken off their medication can develop signs of hypoadrenocorticism and can become very ill.
-Many people might recognize that avoiding this scenario is the reason that dogs receiving steroid therapy (and people) are gradually weaned off medication.
+Many people might recognize that the reason for gradually weaning off medication in dogs receiving steroid therapy (and people) is to avoid this scenario.

-- Low blood sodium levels coupled with high potassium levels – classic!
+- Low blood sodium levels coupled with high potassium levels.

 - Mild anemia